Background pattern

 • The other components are:

-Lactose, sorbitol, L-Histidine chloride, L-Alanine, sodium chloride, potassium chloride, disodium phosphate dihydrate, potassium dihydrogen phosphate, calcium chloride, magnesium sulfate, and water for injection preparations.
+Lactose, sorbitol, L-Histidine hydrochloride, L-Alanine, sodium chloride, potassium chloride, disodium phosphate dihydrate, potassium dihydrogen phosphate, calcium chloride, magnesium sulfate, and water for injections.

-Stamaril is presented as a powder and solvent for injectable suspension (powder in a vial (0.5 ml dose) + solvent in a preloaded syringe (0.5 ml dose) with or without needle).
-Package of 1.
+Stamaril is presented as a powder and solvent for injectable suspension (powder in a vial (0.5 ml dose) + solvent in a pre-filled syringe (0.5 ml dose) with or without a needle).
+Pack of 1.

-After reconstitution, the suspension is beige to pinkish-beige, more or less opalescent.
+After reconstitution, the suspension is beige to pinkish-beige in color, more or less opalescent.

 Sanofi Winthrop Industrie